There are many ways to implement Z_RLE. The simplest approach that does not impact performance and makes use of the existing code, is the following:

 parameter from Z_HUFFMAN_ONLY or Z_RLE while compressing one file

-(i.e. the user might not want to call deflateParams()
+(i.e. the user might not want to call deflateParams()).

-This means that maintaining s->prev
+This means that maintaining s->prev and s->head

-in the deflate_state
+in the deflate_state would be unnecessary.

 In this case, the user might notify deflate, which would run a specialized